Anti-Gaullism: Diversity

+De Gaulle-Giraud Dispute

+In the year of 1942, there was a great debate between De Gaulle and Henri Giraud, called the "De Gaulle–Giraud Dispute."
+Both of these men were fierce anti-Nazis, but both were vying for the control and power of the government of Free France – which would likely mean the control over the French government that would come after the war.

 Right-Wing Anti-Gaullists

 Vichy Regime (1940–1944)

 For supporters of the Vichy Regime, Pétain's assumption of power was legitimate and so de Gaulle's self exile and opposition to the regime was seen as military rebellion.
 Consequently, de Gaulle was sentenced to death by the government for "treason, intelligence with the enemy, and desertion to a foreign country".

 Charles Maurras denounced him as a traitor who had sold out to the British, whom he regarded as "enemy number one".

 Fifth Republic

 Algerian War (1954–1962)

 Charles de Gaulle's eventual support for Algerian independence alienated much of the right, Far-right former supporters, such as Pierre Lagaillarde and Guy Forzy, founded the clandestine terrorist organization Organisation armée secrète (OAS) following the Week of the Barricades, advocating a continued French presence in Algeria.
 Even moderate right-wing politicians like Roger Duchet, a senator from 1946 to 1959, opposed the self-determination policy.
 When the Évian Accords referendum was held, several members of the major conservative party, the National Centre of Independents and Peasants (CNIP), opposed the agreement.